 Can you imagine not being allowed or not having the opportunity to attend school?
-Well, this is what it is like being a def child in a developing country.
+Well, this is what it is like being a deaf child in a developing country.

 Access to education in the developing world is more lacking than what we experience in the developed world.
 This will depend upon what is available in the local area.

-Parents of deaf children often have a lack of understanding of their own child and their own child’s needs, because there is a lack of communication.
+Parents of deaf children often lack understanding of their child and their child’s needs because there is a lack of communication.
 This means that parents can be reluctant to offer an education to their deaf child, concerned that the opportunity may not be fully beneficial.

 A world without barriers

-Deaf Child Worldwide which is the international development arm of the National Deaf Children’s Society (NDCS) with a vision of a world without barriers for every deaf child and they facilitate work that enables deaf children and young people to be fully included in their family, education and community life.
+Deaf Child Worldwide which is the international development arm of the National Deaf Children’s Society (NDCS) with a vision of a world without barriers for every deaf child, and they facilitate work that enables deaf children and young people to be fully included in their families, education and community life.

 One of the projects that they have been involved with in India has seen support workers going into homes.
-They are helping to mediate communication between parents and their deaf child.
+They are helping to mediate communication between parents and their deaf children.

 The main aim of these interactions is to build a level of empathy and understanding of the parents towards their child.
-This will enable them to see the potential in their child; leading to considering the opportunity for school.
+This will enable them to see the potential in their child, leading to considering the opportunity for the school.

 A vital step is educating parents of deaf children in the developing world and seeing the future possibilities.